-Keep in mind that that $600 figure may vary depending on your area and the scope of your project.
+Keep in mind that the $525 figure may vary depending on your area and the scope of your project.
 In fact, there are several things that may increase the total:

 - Roof Overhangs.
 If your roof overhangs are narrow in the spot over your future door, your door installation may turn into a roofing project, too!
 Many roofs have slim, two-foot overhangs on exit-free walls.
 That offers plenty of protection for a window, but it won’t be wide enough to keep your doors in good shape.
 So you may need to extend the roof overhang as part of the project—or at the very least, purchase an awning to sit over the door.
-Expect to spend about $100 to $500 for an awning, much more for a roofing extension.
+Expect to spend about $100 to $500 for a basic awning, or $900 to $3,000 for a motorized version.

 - Stairs, Stoops, Decks, and Patios.
-Most home exits sit up away from the ground to prevent flooding.
+Most home exits sit up and away from the ground to prevent flooding.
 That means that, in addition to adding your door, you’ll need to build steps or at least a stoop leading out to the ground.
 You may even choose to add a full-blown deck or patio beneath the exit.
-Installing brick steps below the door could cost between $1,000 to $2,500.
-A deck costs anywhere from $2,000 to $15,000, depending on the type of boards you use.
-Redwood is the cheapest, with low-end lumber going for around $5 a board.
+Installing brick steps below the door could cost between $800 to $1,500 for a 25-foot by 4-foot-long walkway.
+A deck costs between $15 and $35, depending on the type of boards you use.
+Redwood is the cheapest, with low-end lumber costing an average of $5 per board.
 Composite decking tops the charts as the most expensive material—it costs around $20 to $30 per board.